Life’s Valuable Friendships • Community • Trust • Enjoying Yourself • Opening The Mind

-It’s better to have fewer friends you can trust, than have many acquaintances.
+It’s better to have fewer good friends than many acquaintances.

 A friend is the person who comes to you, when others leave.

-Disclosing pertinent information nurtures trust.
+Disclosing pertinent information upfront is important.
 Sadly some listeners think it’s a bad situation, as they themselves might hold back disclosing uncomfortable truths.
 These shallow listeners might think there are worse things that aren’t being disclosed because they assume others hide the truth just like themselves.
-I trust more those who lay out all the important information.
+I trust more those who lay out all important information upfront.
 Steve Kays

 Stay connected with God when people are being horrible to you.

-We’re under daily pressure from society to show how great we or what we stand for are.
+We’re under daily pressure from society to show how great we are, or what we stand for.
 The pressure to create that “positive image” makes it all the more necessary to carefully look into yourself and ask if you are being fully honest.

 On the Legal side, protect yourself from trouble makers:

 Have all important matters signed in wet ink.
-Visitors to your place should indemnify and hold you harmless.
+Have visitors (including those to our place) indemnify and hold you harmless.
 Don’t guarantee anything from safety to what other people might do.
-Failing prior mediation, require arbitration in the host’s county.
-Minimize frivolous law suits by requiring the loser pay the winner’s legal and other costs.
+Require mediation with a neutral third party when sides don’t listen to all the facts.
+Then require arbitration as last resort.
+Minimize frivolous law suits by requiring the loser pay the winner’s legal costs.
 Statements shall not be construed as advice or therapy.
 Bar drug and alcohol abusers.
-Case in point, this paragraph applies to all coming onto our property.
+Oh this paragraph applies to all visitors.